Commercial Real Estate Asset Classes: A Complete Guide

 Multifamily properties, including apartment buildings and condominiums, remain one of the most popular types of commercial real estate investments.
 According to the National Multifamily Housing Council, there are over 43 million renter households in the United States, driving demand for multifamily housing.

-For a deeper dive into the multifamily asset class, you can purchase Paul Moore’s book here.
+For a deeper dive into the multifamily asset class, and to better understand the risks associated with this real estate class, you can purchase Paul Moore’s book here.

 4. Industrial

 E-commerce giants like Amazon have driven demand for large-scale distribution centers and fulfillment facilities, leading to increased investor interest in industrial real estate.
-Proximity to major transportation hubs, such as ports and airports, is a critical factor influencing the value of industrial properties.
+Proximity to major transportation hubs, such as ports and airports, is a critical factor influencing the value of industrial properties, but not all types of industrial real estate are currently performing well.

 5. Retail